dinoex/racktables2netbox/README.md

 A [RackTables](https://github.com/racktables/racktables) to [NetBox](https://github.com/digitalocean/netbox) migration utility.
 This tiny tool should be used to migrate your existing RackTables installations towards NetBox.

 Reccomended racktables source version 0.22.X

 Tested with NetBox version 4.0.7

+## Extensions
+ * support NetBox 4.0
+ * data migration for labels on interfaces
+ * data migration for MAC-addresses on interfaces

 ## Known Issues
 1. Racktables allows an object to be "split" across U's, netbox does not. split these up in racktables pre-migration. (eg, a device in U1 and U3, but not in U2)